 Cut the avocado in half and scoop out the inside into a bowl.
 Mash the avocado up and add the chopped onion and lemon juice.
 Add the chicken, leaves and vegetables and stir.
 Season with salt and pepper to your liking.

 - Half a tsp of ground chilies

 - Chicken broth cubes

 Preheat grill to a high heat.
 Mix chilies & chicken broth cubes into the beef mince.
 Flatten out and make patties out of the mixture.
 Grill the patties and asparagus spears until cooked to your liking.

-High-protein, low-carb diets are very effective for weight loss.
+High-protein, low-carb diets are effective for weight loss.
 That’s because they’re very satiating, have a high thermic effect and help look after lean muscle tissue.
-This is a great diet to be on if you don’t wish to track calories and still lose weight.
+This is a great diet to be on if you don’t wish to track calories but want to see weight loss.
 By omitting the majority of carbs from the diet, there’s less dietary choice, which often leads to a calorie deficit.